-By problematizing the interplay between primary and secondary factors of vulnerability, some issues emerge: 1) some groups seem vulnerable in most types of crises: elderly, children, people with mental and/or physical disabilities, people with a medical condition.
-In most of the cases, they correspond to those groups described inside the official data; 2) exposure or a spatial/situational condition to hazards triggers vulnerability in groups not belonging to vulnerable groups inside the official data; 3) in several crises, exposure is the main, if not the only, primary element of vulnerability.
+By problematizing the interplay between crises and elements of vulnerability, some issues emerge: 1) some groups seem vulnerable in most types of crises: elderly, children, people with mental and/or physical disabilities, people with a medical condition.
+In most of the cases, they correspond to those groups described inside the official data; 2) exposure or a spatial/situational condition to hazards triggers vulnerability in groups not belonging to vulnerable groups inside the official data; 3) in several crises, exposure is the main, if not the only, element of vulnerability.
 This is especially true for those groups outside the official data, such as first responders, tourists, workers and people who, by coincidence, were in the crisis area.
-Their risk of being vulnerable is also depending on knowing the local language, knowing the place and potential safe ways to get out from the exposed area.
-Therefore, for example, a tourist who has never been to the place and does not speak the language has a higher risk of being vulnerable although she/he may be able-bodied, has a middle-class background with high education in his/her home country (characteristics that are associated with a lower risk of vulnerability).
+The fact that they were exposed in a certain way to a crises made them vulnerable.
+In these groups, vulnerability may not be a general characteristic, but depends on the actual exposure and on the situation in question.